Ninad-Lunge/Python-Rejoinder/README.md

+# Python Rejoinder

-# This Python Program solves First Year Engineering Physics Numericals
+## This Python Program solves First Year Engineering Physics Numericals
 Topics included are:
 1. Thin Film Interference
 2. Newton's Rings
 3. Optical Fibre

+Originally written only in Python, later modified with a Graphical User Interface (GUI) with the 'Tkinter' library.

 ## How to run:
 Execute the Code_with_GUI.py file with a Python Interpreter.